 Side note: My husband thought it would be hilarious to post a picture of me sporting some man arms and chest hair, but I don’t time to mess around with Photoshop.
 Oh well!

 I was surprised how much my strength (and endurance) have increased over the past year and a half without hypertrophy.
-In fact, the toning that women are trying to get by running, doing pilates and barre workouts is actually what you get when you lift!
+In fact, the toning that women are trying to get by running, doing pilates and barre workouts is actually what you

 My arms are the same size, but now they’re strong and I have some definition in my triceps.
 Thank you Ms. Barbell!